-Whether you’re an outdoor enthusiast or simply looking to stay dry while you’re out and about, an effective raincoat will be your best friend on those sombre, wet days or during those spontaneous, mountain-top weather changes.
-With so many products to choose from it’s hard to know where to start and what to look for so start by familiarizing yourself with some of the basic terms you’ll read on product tags, but in case you have some specific questions you can skip to your wanted section.
+Whether you’re an outdoor enthusiast or simply looking to stay dry while you’re out and about, an effective raincoat will be your best friend on those somber, wet days or during those spontaneous, mountain-top weather changes.
+With so many products to choose from it’s hard to know where to start and what to look for so start by familiarizing yourself with some of the basic terms, you’ll read on product tags, but in case you have some specific questions you can skip to your wanted section.

 Materials and Technical Terms